honeysilvas/AgentCubed-WordPress-Plugin/README.md

 # AgentCubed Integration Plugin

-This is a WordPress plugin that integrates the AgentCubed with Contact Form 7, Facebook Lead Ads and more using the AgentCubed API.
+This is a WordPress plugin that integrates AgentCubed with Contact Form 7, Facebook Lead Ads and more using the AgentCubed API.
 This plugin can also be extended to get leads from other sources.

 # Details